Mastering the last mile from the warehouse: The winning duo of WMS and TMS

 The TMS no longer relies on weight or volume estimates, but on real data.
 It can thus fill each truck to its full capacity, reducing the number of vehicles on the road.
 It can also recalculate routes in real time based on traffic or new collections, knowing exactly what is ready to be loaded at the warehouse.

-This synergy even allows for advanced strategies such as cross-docking .
-In this model, goods arriving from a supplier (goods reception) are barely, if at all, stored.
-Thanks to cross-referenced information from the WMS and TMS, they are immediately sorted, consolidated and assigned to a truck leaving for delivery, passing directly from reception to the delivery dock.
+This synergy even allows for advanced strategies such as cross-docking.
+In this model, goods arriving from a supplier (goods receipt) are barely, if at all, stored.
+Thanks to the combined information from the WMS and TMS, they are immediately sorted, consolidated, and assigned to a delivery truck, which then goes directly from the receiving area to the loading dock.

 Revolutionizing proximity: new urban warehouse strategies